utubun/courses/moba/Intro2LinuxCLI01.md

 ```
 ### Hands-on

-Repeat the example avbove, but this time, try to find what are the first 2 lines of the last 123 lines of the `./data/in/txt/ncbi_pa_assemblies_gbff.txt` file.
+Repeat the example above, but this time, try to find what are the first 2 lines of the last 123 lines of the `./data/in/txt/ncbi_pa_assemblies_gbff.txt` file.

 ---